8thlight/agw-bisect/README.md

 commit.
 Once you have found that commit, use `git rebase` in interactive mode to fix it and make sure that all commits now pass.

+Remember that to ease the search, you can give bisect a specific command with which to discern broken commits.
+For a broken test, most of the cases, a command that runs the test suite is enough.

 ## Helpful commands

 For bisect: